Hafgun/School_Managment_syst/README.md

 ##Read it to understand the project

-So basically the project is about ....
+So basically the project is about inscription of student in a school Managment system